Page Reviewed / Updated - Mar. 2017

 The Community Alternative Program for Disabled Adults (CAP/DA) is North Carolina Medicaid's home and community based services waiver program.
 It is intended to provide alternatives to nursing home placement for low income, disabled state residents.
 This program allows participants to remain in their private residence as an alternative to nursing facility care by offering medical and personal care services, North Carolina aims to increase the disabled and seniors' autonomy.
-The program also covers the cost of minor home adaptations which will increase the independence or safety of the program participant.
+The program also covers the cost of minor home adaptations that increase the independence or safety of the program participant.

 CAP/DA and CAP/Choice are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes or intermediate care facilities.

 These waivers are intended for low income families and as such, persons must meet the eligibility requirements for North Carolina Medicaid.
 NC considers both the applicant's income and assets.

 NC 2016 Medicaid Income Guidelines

 Applicants will qualify automatically if their monthly income is less than approximately $990.
 For married applicants with both spouses applying, that limit is approximately $1,335 per month.
 Applicants with higher incomes may also qualify if their cost of care (using Medicaid's rates) exceeds their income.
 These individuals are referred to as being Medically Needy instead of Categorically Needy.

 Another option for persons whose incomes are over the limits is to allocate excess income into a pooled income trust.
 This will effectively lower their considered income to a Medicaid eligible level.
 Another option, should a spouse not be seeking Medicaid assistance, is to transfer some joint income to the non-applicant.
 Persons interested in either of these options will want to speak with a Medicaid planning professional.

 NC 2016 Medicaid Asset Guidelines